tytydraco/yessleep/out/Where_My_Writing_Ideas_Come_From.md

 “Well, it might be more productive than whatever this is,” I said.

-“If only my Daemon were here with me,” Erwin said.
+“If only my Daemon were here with me,” he said.

 “Interesting,” I said.
 “I didn’t know you really had a Daemon.”